Pier Paolo Pasolini: Others

-Death
+Murder

-Pasolini was murdered and possibly assassinated on 2 November 1975 on the beach at Ostia.
-He had been run over several times by his own car.
-Multiple bones were broken and his testicles were crushed by what appeared to be a metal bar.
+Pasolini was murdered on 2 November 1975 at a beach in Ostia.
+Almost unrecognizable, Pasolini was savagely beaten and also run over several times with his own car.
+Multiple bones were broken and his testicles were crushed by what appeared to have been a metal bar.
 An autopsy revealed that his body had been partially burned with gasoline after his death.
-The crime was long viewed as a Mafia-style revenge killing, one extremely unlikely to have been carried out by only one person.
+The crime was long viewed as a Mafia-style revenge killing, one that was extremely unlikely to have been carried out by only one person.
 Pasolini was buried in Casarsa.

-Giuseppe (Pino) Pelosi (1958–2017), then 17 years old, was caught driving Pasolini's car and confessed to the murder.
-He was convicted in 1976, initially with "unknown others", but this phrase was later removed from the verdict.
+Giuseppe "Pino" Pelosi (1958–2017), then 17 years old, was caught driving Pasolini's car and confessed to the murder.
+He was convicted and sentenced to 9 years in prison in 1976, initially with "unknown others", but this phrase was later removed from the verdict.
 Twenty-nine years later, on 7 May 2005, Pelosi retracted his confession, which he said had been made under the threat of violence to his family.
-He claimed that three people "with a Southern accent" had committed the murder, insulting Pasolini as a "dirty communist".
+He claimed that three people "with a southern accent" had committed the murder, while further insulting Pasolini as a "dirty communist."

 Other evidence uncovered in 2005 suggested that Pasolini had been murdered by an extortionist.
-Testimony by his friend Sergio Citti indicated that some of the rolls of film from Salò, or the 120 Days of Sodom had been stolen, and that Pasolini planned to meet with the thieves on 2 November 1975 after a visit to Stockholm, Sweden.Google Drive Viewer.
-Google, 2 April 2010.
-Retrieved 22 May 2014.
+Testimony by his friend Sergio Citti indicated that some of the rolls of film from Salò, or the 120 Days of Sodom had been stolen, and that Pasolini planned to meet with and negotiate its return from the thieves on 2 November 1975 following a visit to Stockholm, Sweden.
 Citti's investigation uncovered additional evidence, including a bloody wooden stick and an eyewitness who said he saw a group of men pull Pasolini from the car.
-The Rome police reopened the case after Pelosi's retraction, but the judges responsible for the investigation found that the new elements were insufficient to justify a continued inquiry.
+The Rome police reopened the murder as a cold case after Pelosi's retraction, but the investigative magistrates responsible for the investigation found that the new elements were insufficient to justify a continued inquiry.
+As of 2023, a plea to reopen the case was filed based on DNA analysis and links the murder to the Banda della Magliana, a criminal organisation with close ties to far-right terrorism, as the probable culprits.